chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 ```

 Note: the above created_by_uu and updated_by_uu will be uncommented when the stk_user_uu table is added to the stack.

-## Template Table

-The `stk_table_template` table holds the example or base template for creating new tables.
-Organizations can change the definition of this table as they deem appropriate.

-- No records should be created in these template tables.
-- You can create additional templates by simply adding a suffix.
-For example:
-  - `stk_table_template_trx` for creating transaction tables.
-  - `stk_table_template_trl` for creating translation tables.
-- If you ask for a new table it will create the table in the image of the requested template and it will revert to the `stk_table_template` table if no template is specified.

 ## Scalability Considerations